 Health problems such as constipation or diarrhea, as well as headaches and back pain, are common in people who are depressed.

-But men often don’t realize that chronic pain and digestive disorders go hand in hand with depression, according to focus groups conducted by the National Institute of Mental Health.
+But men often don’t realise that chronic pain and digestive disorders go hand in hand with depression, according to focus groups conducted by the National Institute of Mental Health.
 People who are depressed do genuinely feel bad physically.

 Instead of seeming down, men who are depressed often show signs of irritability.
 If they talk about an emotional component, it could be sadness with irritability.